whitallee/animal-family-backend/README.md

 ## To-Do List
 - make sure that taskSubject is included when tasks are called
+- consider the possibility of multiple subjects on a task (all 4 ferrets for feeding instead of applying the task to the whole enclosure)

 - currently testing all new endpoints
     - user (done)